 Mountain ecosystems exist at high altitudes and frequently have limited vegetation, although bushy plants may be evident.
-The landscape is rocky.
+The landscape is rocky, but they have some of the most beautiful ecosystem images on Earth.
 Temperatures tend to be low due to the height of the mountains.
 Precipitation tends to be in the form of snow in the higher regions, but mist and rain are possible as well.

 The tundra ecosystem is similar to the polar ecosystem.
 Often polar regions are referred to as tundra zones.
 Tundra zones are characterized by permafrost, or frozen ground, and limited vegetation.
 Long periods of light and darkness alternate though the year with half the year being dark and half the year being light.

 Temperate forest ecosystems are most commonly found in mid-latitude areas between the polar regions and the equator.
 Temperate ecosystems have very cold winters and warm summers.
-These forests have two types of tree growth: evergreen, which keep their leaves all year-round; and deciduous trees, which drop their leaves seasonally.
+These forests have two types of tree growth: evergreen, which keep their leaves all year-round, and deciduous trees, which drop their leaves seasonally.

 Grassland ecosystems occur in temperate zones but they do not get enough rain or precipitation to support a forest.
 Grasslands are typically flat and have rich soil.
 These ecosystems support a large number of animals, including prey species, such as buffalo, and predators such as wolves. .